 Iodine-131 is a key component of our Iomab-B drug candidate.
-We currently source medical grade I-131 from three suppliers including two leading global manufacturers.
-Currently, there is sufficient supply of I-131 to support additional trials we may undertake utilizing I-131 and for commercialization of Iomab-B. We continually evaluate I-131 manufacturers and suppliers and intend to have multiple qualified suppliers prior to the commercial launch of Iomab-B. While we consider I-131 to be commoditized and obtainable through several suppliers, there can be no guarantee that we will be able to secure I-131 or obtain I-131 on terms that are acceptable to us.
+We source medical grade I-131 from multiple suppliers, including two leading global manufacturers.
+Currently, we believe there is sufficient supply of I-131 to support additional trials we may undertake utilizing I-131 and for future commercialization of potential I-131 based products.
+We continually evaluate I-131 manufacturers and suppliers.
+While we consider I-131 to be commodified and obtainable through several suppliers, there can be no guarantee that we will be able to secure I-131 or obtain I-131 on terms that are acceptable to us.

 Actinium-225 is a key component of our Actimab-A product candidate, technology platform, preclinical R&D programs and other drug candidates that we might consider for development with the Ac-225 payload.
-There are adequate quantities of Ac-225 available today to meet our current needs via our present supplier, the Department of Energy ("DOE").
-The Ac-225 currently supplied to Actinium's clinical trials from the DOE is derived from the natural decay of thorium-229 from so-called 'thorium-cows' and is able to produce sufficient quantities that are several multiples of the amount of Ac-225 we require to supply our clinical programs through to early commercialization phase.
-The DOE is also producing Ac-225 from a recently developed alternative route for Ac-225 production via a linear accelerator that is currently being evaluated by Actinium.
+We have secured multiple suppliers that are expected to provide cGMP Ac-225 for our planned clinical trials.
+There are adequate quantities of Ac-225 available today to meet our current needs via our present supplier, the Department of Energy ("DOE"), who has been our primary supplier of Ac-225 historically.
+The Ac-225 currently supplied for our clinical trials from the DOE is derived from the natural decay of thorium-229 from so-called 'thorium-cows' and is able to produce sufficient quantities that are several multiples of the amount of Ac-225 we require to supply our clinical programs through to early commercialization phase.
+The DOE is also producing Ac-225 from a recently developed alternative route for Ac-225 production via a linear accelerator that is currently being evaluated by us.
 Initial preclinical and modelling results have indicated that the linear accelerator sourced Ac-225 does not impact labelling efficiency and expected distribution.
-In accordance with representations made by the DOE, the capacity of Ac-225 from this route is expected to be sufficient to supply all of Actinium's pipeline and commercial Ac-225 needs and support new program expansion by not just Actinium but also other companies that are developing Ac-225 based products.
-Additional routes of Ac-225 production are being pursued by the DOE including the generation of new thorium cows and production via a cyclotron.
-The cyclotron production method for Ac-225 production leverages Actinium's proprietary technology and know-how and presents an additional path towards production of high-quality Ac-225 at a scale that would be able to satisfy commercial needs.
-In addition, we are aware of at least ten other government and non-government entities globally including the U.S., Canada, Russia, Belgium, France and Japan that have, or expect to have ability to supply Ac-225 or equipment for its production within the timeframes relevant to the potential first commercial approval of our Ac-225-bas
+In accordance with representations made by the DOE, the capacity of Ac-225 from this route is expected to be sufficient to supply all of Actinium's pipeline and commercial Ac-225 production new program expansion by not just Actinium but also other companies that are developing Ac-225 based products.
+Additional routes of Ac-225 production leverages Actinium's proprietary technology and know-how and presents an additional path towards production of high-quality Ac-225 at a scale that would be able to satisfy commercial have, or expect to have ability to supply Ac-225 or equipment for its production within the timeframes relevant to the potential first commercial approval of our Ac-225-based drug candidate.

-Our contract for supply of this isotope from the DOE must be renewed yearly, and we renewed our contract to extend through the end of 2024.
+Our contract for supply of this isotope from the DOE must be renewed yearly, and we renewed our contract to extend through the end of 2025.
 While we expect this contract will continue to be renewed at the end of its term as it has since 2009, there can be no assurance that the DOE will renew the contract or that change its policies that allow for the sale of isotope to us.
+There can be no assurance that the DOE or our other suppliers will be able to supply all of the quantities of Ac-225 we request in the future.
 Failure to acquire sufficient quantities of medical grade Ac-225 would make it impossible to effectively complete clinical trials and to commercialize any Ac-225 based drug candidates that we may develop and would materially harm our business.